A metaphysical teachings about the nature of reality

 6. Evolution — growth through adaptation and understanding

-7. Holistic Meaning — the reason experience matters and what is gained from it
+7. Result— the meaning behind why experience matters and what is gained from it

 These seven principles form a universal template that transcends space and time.
 They are not merely human constructs but the underlying architecture of the universe’s expansion into experience.
 By understanding them, one can uncover the nature of reality—and of oneself.